jest-community/jest-dev-platform/extending-jest/expect/README.md

 ### Good

-The final suite shows an example of *Good* assertions, that will result in error messages like:
+The final suite shows an example of *good* assertions, that will result in error messages like:

 ```
 expect(received).toHaveClassName(expected)